carpentries/instructor-training/episodes/04-expertise.md

 Experts are frequently so familiar with their subject that they can no longer imagine what it's like to *not* see the world that way.
-This is called *expert blind spot* and can lead to what's known as the *expertise-reversal effect*.
-Experts are often less good at teaching a subject to novices than people with less expertise who still remember what it's like to have to learn the things.
+This is called *expert blind spot* and can lead to what's known as the *expertise-reversal effect* - experts are often less good at teaching a subject to novices than people with less expertise who still remember what it's like to have to learn the things.
 This effect can be overcome with training, but it's part of the reason world-famous researchers are often poor lecturers.